swapsdev/DiscordJoinerPY/README.md

 # Patched.
-Soon i'll release my new spammer
+This is old and the worst src that I ever made

 # Discord: swappss